Miniature Lives Magnified

 The Museum is on a mission to digitise the 80 million specimens in its collection.
 We want to make the information the specimens hold about the natural world more openly available to scientists and the public.

-We have imaged 100,000 microscope slides of tiny insects, barely visible to the naked eye.
-Now we need your help to transcribe information from the specimen labels so that the data can be used for scientific research.
+We have imaged more than 100,000 microscope slides of tiny insects, barely visible to the naked eye.
+We have been asking digital volunteers for the Museum to help transcribe information from the specimen labels so that the data can be used for scientific research.

 The killer within: wasps, but not as you know them